Developable Quad Meshes and Contact Element Nets: Discrete Developables

-The normal vector vector $\nw_f$ is initialized according to Fig.~\ref{fig:parallelogram} (taking the orientation into account).
-During optimization, we use the constraints
+The normal vector $\nw_f$ is initialized according to Fig.~\ref{fig:parallelogram}, while taking the orientation into account.
+Our average edge vectors are precisely the diagonals in the inscribed quad depicted in Fig.~\ref{fig:parallelogram}.
+We therefore use the following constraints to handle normal vectors:

 These normal vectors are recomputed after each round of optimization, since we cannot be sure that the implicit conditions above are sufficient to keep a consistent orientation.
-For every oriented edge (half edge) $\vec e$, we have a ruling vector $\rw_{\vec e}$ defined by the constraint
+For every oriented half-edge $\vec e=v_iv_j$, we have a ruling vector $\rw_{\vec e}$ defined by the constraint

 with $f$ to the left and $f'$ to the right of the half-edge $\vec e$.
-Developability is expressed by Equ.~\eqref{eq:cond:developability}:
+We define re-weighted ruling vectors per face by the constraints